Contributor, Korn Ferry Institute

 As the guidelines were revised, one of the big topics was recycling.
 The FTC sought to address a widespread issue in the world of sustainability – that in many places, goods labeled “recyclable” are almost always guaranteed to end up in a landfill.

-Companies whose products depend on plastic production, pushed back: if something can technically be recycled, can’t they label it that?
+Companies whose products depend on plastic production pushed back: If something can technically be recycled, can’t they label it accordingly?
 Does it matter how feasible it is?

-But according to the FTC —and to many climate advocates—it does matter.
-As the FTC points out, when the environmental costs of using recycled content outweigh the environmental benefits, claiming something is “Green, made with recycled content,” is actually deceptive.
+But according to the FTC —and many climate advocates—it does matter.
+As the FTC points out, when the environmental costs of using recycled content outweigh the environmental benefits, to claim something is “Green, made with recycled content,” is actually deceptive.
 For something to be labeled recyclable, recycling facilities must be available “to at least sixty percent of the consumers or communities where a product is sold.”
-If access is below this, the FTC argues that companies are under an ethical imperative to emphasize a different message.
+If access doesn't meet that standard, the FTC argues that companies are under an ethical imperative to emphasize a different message.

 This debate—between possibility and reality—is a familiar one.
 We all know that just because something could be true, doesn’t mean it is or will be.

 But guardrails on greenwashing don’t just benefit consumers – ultimately, they benefit businesses as well.
-In a study of more than 200 publicly traded large U.S. firms, researchers found that consumers are increasingly aware of the gap between word and deed.
-The more that goals outnumber actions, the greater the drop in customer satisfaction levels.
-On average, companies perceived as greenwashing see a 1.34% drop in the score on the American Customer Satisfaction Index (ACSI).
-Though this seems small, the economic implications are significant – every fraction of a loss on the ACSI equates to a marked change in earnings and ROI.
+In a study of more than 200 publicly traded large US firms, researchers found that consumers are increasingly aware of the gap between word and deed.
+The greater the distance between goals and actions, the greater the drop in customer-satisfaction levels.
+On average, companies perceived as greenwashing see a 1.34% drop in their American Customer Satisfaction Index (ACSI) score.
+Though this seems small, the economic implications are significant – every fractional loss on the ACSI equates to a marked change in earnings and ROI.

-In the business world, an honest sense of purpose is becoming more and more of an imperative – so much so that researchers have observed that the more a consumer sees a company as hypocritical, the less they enjoy their experience with that company’s products.
+In the business world, an honest sense of purpose is becoming more and more of an imperative – to the point that (as researchers have observed) the more a consumer sees a company as hypocritical, the less they enjoy their experience with that company’s products.

-But sustainability alone still isn’t enough to capture the market.
+But sustainability alone isn’t enough to capture the market.
 When a consumer perceives a product or service as either highly innovative or of superior quality, they are actually more lenient around their own ethics.
-This is why companies like Amazon and Apple continue to excel in the marketplace – while their carbon footprint is slow to improve, people love their innovation and ease of use.
+This is why companies like Amazon and Apple continue to excel in the marketplace: Even if their carbon footprint is slow to improve, people love their innovation and ease of use.

 Click here to learn more about Daniel Goleman's Building Blocks of Emotional Intelligence.